kt3k/matango/README.md

 ' (single quote)
 ```

-This is to encourage embedding Matango inside quotes or parens in other languages.
+This is to encourage the embedding of Matango into quotes or parens in other languages.

 # Notes (Semantics)